jawad5311/100-Days-Python/intermediate-Day15-to-Day40/Day_30-exceptions_and_JSON_data/README.md

 3. Improve our existing Password Manager App
    Search through the Database for the specific website login details Make app robust by handling exceptions

+Note: Do check the requirements.txt before running code